To Do Canada

 13. Learn Some History at Fort Langley

 Travel back in time to the 1800s at Fort Langley National Historic Site, an authentic Hudson’s Bay Company trading post.
-Here you can enjoy demonstrations such as blacksmithing and barrel-making, or take a guided tour, or pan for gold.
-The area around this historic site also offers some great shopping opportunities and eateries, so it is easy to spend the day in the area.
-During Halloween, Join Fort Langley’s expert storytellers for a two-hour program of spine-chilling stories, as you walk through the village at night.
+Here, you can enjoy demonstrations such as blacksmithing and barrel-making, or take a guided tour, or pan for gold.
+The area around this historic site also offers some great shopping opportunities and eateries, so spending the day in the area is easy.

 Address: 23433 Mavis Ave, Langley City